 If discussing what you have earned—and what you expect to earn—makes you uncomfortable, you're not alone.
-A survey from Glassdoor reports that 60 percent of woman and 48 percent of men believe salary history questions should not be asked.
-Women are also less likely to negotiate compensation, two out of three women (68 percent) do not negotiate pay compared to just about 52 percent of men.
+A survey from Glassdoor reports that 60% of women and 48% of men believe salary history questions should not be asked.
+Women are also less likely to negotiate compensation, and two out of three women (68%) do not negotiate pay compared to only about 52% of men.

 When (and When Not) to Negotiate Salary

 Some experts believe you should always negotiate salary and ask for more money.
 Before you do that though, it’s a good idea to research the job and the employer to be sure that the compensation package is negotiable.

 There are some positions where the pay rate is set in advance.
 On the plus side, there won’t be gender discrimination because everyone is paid the same.
 On the negative side, what you are offered is what you will be paid.